elu-lab/matcha_tts_e/README.md

 - :fire: [`[Pytorch-Hub]NVIDIA/HiFi-GAN`](https://pytorch.org/hub/nvidia_deeplearningexamples_hifigan/): used as a vocoder.

 ## Limitations:
 Encountered some unexpected errors when trying to run for training.
 I managed to solve the problem, but I failed to run for multi-gpu training.
-I wanted multi-gpu training, but I don't have enough time for this.
+Instead of multi-gpu training, I could run for a single-gpu training.
+I also wanted multi-gpu training, but I don't have enough time for this.
 When I tried this at first, I got this message with training stoppped:

 > *"child process with pid <number> terminated with code -11. forcefully terminating all other processes to avoid zombies 🧟"*